 Thereafter, Mr. Pasternak was with O’Donnell & Mandel in Santa Monica and then the Law Offices of David H. Greenburg in Beverly Hills.
 There he tried a number of cases to verdict, including Lee v.
 ENPC, in which he obtained a verdict of $1.4 million – including a punitive-damages award of over $1 million – for his client, a terminated CEO.
 From 2001 through 2004, Mr. Pasternak was the senior employment-law associate at the Dolan Law Firm in San Francisco.
 He was then Of Counsel with Cooper & Mora before he opened his own firm in 2005.

-Mr. Pasternak was named by California Super Lawyers magazine as one of the top employment attorneys in California for 2008, 2009, and 2010.
+Mr. Pasternak has been naed by California Super Lawyers magazine as one of the top employment attorneys in California every year since 2008.
 Super Lawyers is a listing of outstanding lawyers who have attained a high degree of peer recognition and professional achievement.